Keisn1/ft_printf/README.md

 ### allowed types

-1.  a type so that by adding a \* to the type it becomes a pointer to that type
+1.  a type so that by adding a \* to the type, it becomes a pointer to that type

     Man page: